-A typical remote access user will require access to the internet via a broadband service connection to allow them to securely connect to the required service or application; however this can also be done via the 3G/4G mobile network.
+A typical remote access user will require access to the internet via a broadband service connection to allow them to securely connect to the required service or application however this can also be done via the mobile network.

-Remote access services are extensively used within NHS organisations to enable workers to access key NHS resources that allow them to carry out their duties at any time and regardless of their location.
+Remote access services are extensively used within health and social care organisations to enable workers to access key resources that allow them to carry out their duties at any time and regardless of their location.
 Access can be obtained via various devices such as:

 - 3rd party managed hardware services

-If access to organisational on-premise systems are required, the Organisation would need to permit these through their HSCN connection / firewall.
+If access to organisational on-premises systems is required, the Organisation would need to permit these through their HSCN connection / firewall.

 Your organisation may provision an independent solution for Remote Access, such as Direct Access VPN or other Cloud based services.
 Any solution must integrate with your existing user access devices and any organisation increasing usage of their local remote access service should ensure there is sufficient licencing and capacity for the solution.

 A technical overview of the types of remote access solutions along with guidance and implementation considerations can be found on the Types of remote access solutions page, and details of procurement routes are available under the Main routes to market.